Ladme/memdian/README.md

 # Average water defect per square Å: AVERAGE_WATER_DEFECT_ACROSS_THE_MEMBRANE
 ```

+`wd_map_upper.dat` corresponds to the water defect detected in the upper leaflet, `wd_map_lower.dat` to the water defect detected in the lower leaflet, `wd_map.dat` to the water defect in the entire membrane. *Global* membrane center of geometry is used to identify the upper and lower leaflet of the membrane.
 All units of distance (coordinates) in the output file are in nanometers.

-Plotted xy map of the water defect can look for example like this:
+Plotted xy map of the water defect in the entire membrane can look for example like this:
 ![Plotted water defect map obtained by wdmap](examples/wd_map.png)

 _This shows a dimer of an unspecified beta-barrel in a membrane.
 The circular areas of large water defect are water pores inside the beta-barrels._